-- 15 During the 20th century, the Arctic has warmed much faster than the rest of the world (e.g., Serreze and Francis, 2006; Screen and Simmonds, 2010; Hartmann et al., 2013; Overland et al., 2018) due to shrinking sea ice cover (Serreze and Stroeve, 2015), associated positive albedo-temperature feedbacks (Pithan and Mauritsen, 2014), and increased moisture and heat transport from the mid-latitudes (Screen et al., 2012).
+During the 20th century, the Arctic warmed much faster than the rest of the world (e.g., Serreze and Francis, 2006; Screen and Simmonds, 2010; Hartmann et al., 2013; Overland et al., 2018) due to shrinking sea ice cover (Serreze and Stroeve, 2015), associated positive albedo-temperature feedbacks (Pithan and Mauritsen, 2014), and increased moisture and heat transport from the midlatitudes (Screen et al., 2012).
 The Greenland ice sheet (GrIS) lies within this fragile and rapidly changing environment.
-The GrIS is the world's second largest ice sheet, after the Antarctic ice sheet, and has an estimated volume of - 20 2.96×10^6 km3 of ice, which would lead to an increase in global mean sea level by 7.36 m if it were all melted (Bamber et al., 2013).
+The GrIS is the world's second largest ice sheet, after the Antarctic ice sheet, and has an estimated volume of $2.96 \times 10^6 \,\mathrm{km}^3$ of ice, which would lead to an increase in global mean sea level by 7.36 m if it were all melted (Bamber et al., 2013).
 Since the 1990s, the GrIS has lost mass at an accelerated rate (Shepherd et al., 2012; Kjeldsen et al., 2015; Hanna et al., 2013; Bamber et al., 2018; Mouginot et al., 2019).
-This mass loss is projected to be sustained and contribute 0.04-0.21 m sea level rise by the end of the 21st century, depending on the climate scenario (Church et al., 2013).
-The range of uncertainty is due to uncertainties in climate scenarios, climate sensitivity and simulated mass balance of the GrIS by ice sheet models (ISMs).
-This latter uncertainty is currently being targeted by the Ice Sheet Model Intercomparison for CMIP6 (ISMIP6; Nowicki et al., 2016), a major international effort to investigate future ice sheet evolution, constrain estimates of future global mean sea level and amber ice sheet sometimity to climate forcing.
+This mass loss is projected to be sustained and contribute a 0.04-0.21 m sea level rise by the end of the 21st century, depending on the climate scenario (Church et al., 2013).
+The range of uncertainty is due to uncertainties in climate scenarios, climate sensitivity, and simulated mass balance of the GrIS by ice sheet models (ISMs).
+This latter uncertainty is currently being targeted by the Ice Sheet Model Intercomparison for CMIP6 (ISMIP6; Nowicki et al., 2016), a major international effort to investigate future ice sheet evolution, constrain estimates of future global mean sea level, and explore ice sheet sensitivity to climate forcing.